HOW TO GROW AND CARE FOR OUR PLANTS

 TYPE OF SOIL - REPOT

-For all green plants, that is to say for those plants that develop many leaves, it is preferable to use fertilizers that have a fairly high nitrogen content (N) which favors the development of the green parts.
-Make sure, however, that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P) and potassium (K) - and that among these nitrogen is in greater quantity - it also has microelements such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced growth of the plant.
+Use a good fertilizer that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P) and potassium (K), which also has microelements such as iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced growth of the plant.